openshift/source-to-image/README.md

 # Installation

-Assuming go and docker are installed and configured, execute the following commands:
+Assuming Go and Docker are installed and configured, execute the following commands:

 ```
 $ go get github.com/openshift/source-to-image